belabrockmann/100-days-of-code/r1-log.md

 ### R1D23
 Finished the mongodb challenges.
 Then started a project to learn more about the MERN stack.
 I am following along with [this video](https://www.youtube.com/watch?v=7CqJlxBYj-M&t=659s).

+### R1D24
+Had a really stressful day.
+Managed to get my one hour of coding in but forgot to post it.
+Did some backend development with node.js